grafana/mimir/docs/sources/mimir/configure/about-versioning.md

 Deprecated features are usable up until the release that indicates their removal.
 For details about what _deprecated_ means, see [Parameter lifecycle]({{< relref "../references/configuration-parameters#parameter-lifecycle" >}}).

-The following features are currently deprecated and will be **removed in Mimir 2.10**:

-- Ingester
-  - `-blocks-storage.tsdb.max-tsdb-opening-concurrency-on-startup`

 The following features or configuration parameters are currently deprecated and will be **removed in Mimir 2.11**:

 - Store-gateway